Congratulations on completing your screenplay!

 - If you were hired to write the screenplay, see WMFH below.

-- If the screenplay is based on another work, see Derivative Works below.
+- If the screenplay is based on another work (even your own), see Derivative Works below.

 - You have names and addresses for all writers of the screenplay.